ziqingxiang/ziqingxiang.github.io/conference/DTVAC2018/schedule.md

 Time             | Speaker                     | Title
 ---------------- | --------------------------- | --------------------
-09:00 - 09:50    | Yuehui Zhang (張躍輝)       | Directed partial orders on the field of generalized complex numbers 10:00 - 10:50    | Feng-Yuan Liu (劉豐源)      | New semidefinite programming bounds for spherical three-distance sets 11:00 - 11:50    | Haiyan Guan (關海豔)        | Point-primitive linear spaces with number of points being a product of two primes
+Morning          |                             | Discussion
-Afternoon        |                             | Discussion
+14:00 - 14:50    | Yuehui Zhang (張躍輝)       | Directed partial orders on the field of generalized complex numbers 15:00 - 15:50    | Feng-Yuan Liu (劉豐源)      | New semidefinite programming bounds for spherical three-distance sets 16:00 - 16:50    | Haiyan Guan (關海豔)        | Point-primitive linear spaces with number of points being a product of two primes

 ## Oct.
 21